OpenSourceEconomics/econ-project-templates/docs/src/r_waf.rst

   * *baseline.json* is the file that contains the baseline model specification/sample (Panel A)
   * *geography.json* contains different sets of geographic controls to use for each Panel.
-  * *ajrcomment_all.txt* is the file we produced before
+  * *ajrcomment_all.csv* is the file we produced before
   * *functions.r* contains functions to calculate the different standard errors
   * *second_stage_estimation.r* is the file that generates the iv estimates
-  * *second_stage_estimation_baseline.txt* contains the results of the iv estimation of the baseline specification using varying sets of geographic controls.
+  * *second_stage_estimation_baseline.csv* contains the results of the iv estimation of the baseline specification using varying sets of geographic controls.

 We specify this dependency structure in the file *src/analysis/wscript*, which has the following contents: